 Choosing the right colour

 One of the difficulties with wood specific colours is that every manufacturer of wood finishing products and indeed most people’s interpretation of what particular wood colours should be called differs.
-A classic example of this is demonstrated by going to Google Search, typing in ‘medium oak wood‘, then clicking on the ‘images’ link beneath the search box.
+A classic example of this is demonstrated by going to Google Search when typing in ‘medium oak wood’.
 Google will display literally thousands of images that companies and individuals have tagged on their websites as ‘medium oak wood’, and it becomes immediately obvious that a lot of these websites have a very different idea of what a ‘medium oak’ colour should be.
 The same can be said for pretty much any type or colour of wood when searching in Google Images.

 A common approach we take at Wood Finishes Direct when customers call to discuss the staining of wood is to ask them to ignore the colour names and to focus more on the actual colour swatch.
 It’s often the case that although they come to us initially looking for a medium oak wood stain, they may very well feel that our medium oak stain is too light, too dark, too warm or not warm enough but then see another colour which exactly matches their expectation such as our Dark Pine or Teak wood stain.